-The Laurel History Boys are Richard Friend, Kevin Leonard, and Pete Lewnes—three Laurel natives who, in their own distinctive ways, enjoy preserving and documenting the history of Laurel, Maryland.
-They can often be found comparing notes in the legendary Tastee Diner near Main Street.
+The Laurel History Boys, Inc. is a 501(c)(3) nonprofit organization utilizing archival preservation, photography, oral history, publications, and presentations to convey the historical experiences of Laurel, Maryland.
+Its founders are Richard Friend, Kevin Leonard, and Pete Lewnes—three Laurel, Maryland natives who, in their own distinctive ways, enjoy preserving and documenting the history of their hometown.

 Kevin Leonard, historian and writer of the popular “History Matters” column in the Laurel Leader, is a 1972 graduate of Laurel High School.
 His column explores long-forgotten events and people from Laurel’s rich history.
-His company, The Leonard Group, Inc., provides historical research services to book authors and documentary filmmakers, such as PBS NOVA, Life is My Movie Entertainment, P.I.G.
-USA, Cavelight Films, Woodward Productions, PBS Secrets of the Dead, and the National Geographic Channel.
+He is a two-time winner of the Maryland Delaware District of Columbia Journalism Award.
+His company, The Leonard Group, Inc., provides historical research services to book authors, documentary filmmakers, and television productions.
+Kevin can count a Pulitzer Prize winner (Caroline Fraser, Prairie Fires) and an Academy Award winner (Charles Ferguson, Inside Job) among his clients.
 Kevin’s first foray into screenwriting, a biopic about WWI hero Eddie Rickenbacker, won Clint Eastwood’s Monterey County Film Commission’s Screenwriting Competition and was subsequently optioned for production.
 Kevin has also served on the Laurel Historical Society Board of Directors.

 The Laurel History Boys was Kevin’s brainchild, and a project that combines the best of each member’s efforts.
 Here you’ll find extensive research and photos that didn’t make it into Kevin’s “History Matters” columns; Rich will take you beyond Lost Laurel, exploring additional themes like historic crimes and disasters; and Pete will share unique items from his collection, including vintage photos that you may be able to help identify.